dylanmei/marathon-netscaler/README.md

 This is a work in progress.

 - Update NetScaler
-- Honor a Marathon label that specifies which app port index to use; currently assumes the first port
 - Add a cli argument that supplies a custom label prefix; i.e. `dev_netscaler.service_group` instead of `netscaler.service_group`
+- Add a cli argument that supplies a custom NetScaler server-name prefix for Mesos agents; i.e. `dev_marathon-agent.hostname.com` instead of `marathon-agent.hostname.come`
 - One or more metrics collection thingies
 - A cool name